MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Value Generator plugin

-The Value Generator plugin can generate GUIDs/UUIDs, calculate hashes, and encode strings to base64.
+The Value Generator plugin can generate GUIDs/UUIDs, calculate hashes, and encode/decode strings to base64.

 #### UUIDs
 It supports the following GUID versions: